lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ species form a unique symbiotic relationship with _Nostoc azollae_; the cyanobacterium resides in specialized leaf cavities of the fern.
 The symbiosis main function, from the host-plant perspective, is that _N. azollae_ sequesters di-nitrogen gas from the air and shares this with the host.
+Nitrogen is fixed with the nitrogenase enzyme into amonium.
+This costly process is powered by energy and redux from the cyanobacterium's own photosynthesis.
+_Nostocs_ photosynthesis uses a slightly different colour green than the plant does, so they compete less for the same light.
 This association allows _Azolla_ to thrive on nitrogen-poor or even nitrogen-free water.
 The symbiosis is obligate in the sense that the cyanobacteria cannot live without their host.
 Several papers claim to have cultured _N. azollae_ on standard cyanobacterial media like BG11.